It’s your Rheumatoid Arthritis history

 - And I worried about the cost of obtaining the copies.
 There were signs on the office walls warning of the cost of records.
 More bad signs.

-- I was worried about what I’d read.
+- I was worried about what I would read.
 That old ostrich problem rearing its head.

 A lesson learned about Rheumatoid Arthritis management